SananCh/plga-inverse-pinn/readme.md

   the dataset compiled by **Bao et al.**, *A dataset on formulation parameters and characteristics of drug-loaded PLGA microparticles*, Sci.
 Data (2025), https://doi.org/10.1038/s41597-025-04621-9 — 321 drug–polymer formulations.
-  These files are redistributed here for reproducibility; please cite Bao et al. when using them.
+  These files are redistributed here under CC BY 4.0, with attribution to the original authors.
 - `crank_fit.xlsx` — effective diffusivities obtained by fitting Crank's
   analytical solution to each measured profile (this work).
 - `release_dataset_even.xlsx` / `release_dataset_with_Crank_release_even.xlsx`